Updated June 14, 2023

-Views are essentially templates rendering data to the user, and the logic of the presentational parts of your app.
+Views are essentially templates rendering data to the user and the logic of the presentational parts of your app.

-- The latest version of Ruby
+- The latest version of Ruby.

-- The RubyGems packaging system, which comes with Ruby
+- The RubyGems packaging system, which comes with Ruby.

-- A working SQLite3 Database installation
+- A working SQLite3 Database installation.

 The example application here is a simple weblog (blog).
 Before you begin, you need to have Rails installed on your system.
-Speaking of your system, the examples given below use $ for representing the terminal prompt.
+Speaking of your system, the examples given below use $ to represent the terminal prompt.
 Your system may display it differently.
 Ruby on rails for Windows, the prompt would be C:\source_code>.

-Step #1: Installation of Ruby on Rails language
+Step 1: Installation of Ruby on Rails Language

 $ ruby –v